 Deemed measure protocols have specified “deemed energy and demand savings values”, no additional measurement or calculation is required to determine deemed savings.
 These protocols also may contain an algorithm with “stipulated variables” to provide transparency into deemed savings values and to facilitate the updating of deemed savings values in future TRMs.
 Stipulated variables should not be adjusted using customer-specific or program-specific information for calculating ex ante and/or ex post savings.

 Partially deemed measure protocols have algorithms with stipulated and “open variables”, that require customer-specific input of certain parameters to calculate the energy and demand savings.
 Customer-specific or program-specific information is used for each open variable, resulting in multiple savings values for the same measure.
 Some open variables may have a default value to use when the open variable cannot be collected.
 Only variables specifically identified as open variables may be adjusted using customer-specific or program-specific information.
+Partially deemed measure protocols may included “default savings” tables that list the energy and demand savings values calculated using defaults for all open variables.
+Unlike deemed savings, the use of default savings values is optional.
+EDCs may elect to have ICSPs use default savings for ex ante savings and have evaluation contractors collect customer-specific information for the calculation of ex post savings.

 Note: Custom measures are considered too complex or unique to be included in the list of standard measures provided in the TRM and so are outside the scope of this TRM.
-Custom measures are determined through a custom-measure-specific process, which is described in Section 1.16 in this TRM.
+Custom measures are determined through a custom-measure-specific process, which is described in Section 1.17 in this TRM.